pathanjalisrinivasan/browser-agent/README.md

 Save the top 5 models to a file.

-### Project Structure

-Here’s an overview of the project structure:

-Copy
-browser-agent/
-├── app.py                # Main script for scraping and processing data ├── .env                  # Environment variables (e.g., Gemini API key)
-├── requirements.txt      # List of dependencies
-├── README.md             # This file
-└── output/               # Directory where results are saved

 ### Contributing

 If you’d like to contribute to this project, feel free to open an issue or submit a pull request.
 Your feedback and contributions are welcome!